RJonMshka/CS441-Homework3/README.md

 ---

 ### Docker Deployment
+1. There is one `Dockerfile` created in root repository.
+Create an image out of it using docker.
+2. command is `docker -t build img-name:tagname`
+3. Push it to docker repo by using command `docker tag image_name:tagname docker_username/repo_name:tagname'.
+4. And then `docker push docker_username/docker_repo_name:tagname`.

+---
 ### Applications
 Three types of applications (cloudlets) exists in the simulations.
 1. Simple Cloudlet - Various simulation have done with simple cloudlet with different attributes and utilization models.
 This application represent a single task application.